wizzat/distribution/README.md

 This script is 1.0 after only about a week of life.
 New features should be carefully considered and weighed against their likelihood of causing bugs.
+That is to say, new features are unlikely to be added, as the existing functionality already arguably is a superset of what's necessary.
 Still, there are some things that need to be done.

  * No Time::HiRes Perl module?
 Don't die.
 Much harder than it should be.
 Invalidated by next to-do.
  * Get script included in package managers.